fatyogi/epever-upower-tracer/README.md

 Logging scripts
 --------------
-The file `logtracer.py` will query the Tracer AN/BN controller for relevant data and store into Influx DB.
+The file `logtracer.py` queries the Tracer AN/BN controller for relevant data and stores into Influx DB.
+The file `logtracerstats.py` queries the Tracer AN/BN controller for Statistical data (such as the energy produced over today, last month, year etc.) and stores it into Influx DB.
-The file `logupower.py` will query the UPower inverter for relevant data and store into Influx DB.
+The file `logupower.py` queries the UPower inverter for relevant data and stores into Influx DB.

 By default these scripts write the output into the console (as well as the database).
 Use > /dev/null to make them "silent".

 ## Setting up a cron job to run this script regularly:

-1. First make `logupower.py` or `logtracer.py` or `logsdmtracer.py` executable:
+1. First make `logupower.py` or `logtracer.py` or `logsdmtracer.py` or `logexecutable:

 	`sudo chmod +x log*.py`